kyverno/website/content/en/blog/general/introducing-reports-server/index.md

 ### Without Reports Server

-Below is the count of reports in etcd without reports server.
-When reports server is not installed, `apiserver_storage_objects` reports that there are 10000+ policy reports in etcd:
+Below is the count of reports in etcd without the reports server.
+When the reports server is not installed, `apiserver_storage_objects` reports that there are 10000+ policy reports in etcd:

 ```bash
 $ kubectl get --raw=/metrics | grep apiserver_storage_objects | awk '$2>100' |sort -g -k 2